Daria Kasatkina: Junior years

-Professional career
+Professional

-2013–15: WTA doubles title
+2013–15: WTA Tour doubles title

 Kasatkina began her professional career as a wildcard qualifying entrant at the 2013 Kremlin Cup, where she lost her only match.
-She made her professional main-draw debut on the ITF Circuit in November, and then won her first career title at a low-level $10K event in Sharm El Sheikh, Egypt a few months later.
-She also won a $25K title in Telavi, Georgia the following September.
+She made her professional main-draw debut on the ITF Circuit in November, and then won her first career title at a low-level 10k event in Sharm El Sheikh, Egypt a few months later.
+She also won a $25k title in Telavi, Georgia the following September.
 Kasatkina again received a wildcard into the 2014 Kremlin Cup, this time for the main draw.
 She lost her WTA Tour debut to Alison Riske.

-Kasatkina began 2015 ranked No. 354, but steadily climbed to No. 161 at the end of June on the strength of four $25K titles.
-She then recorded her first WTA Tour match-win in July, against Aleksandra Krunić at the Gastein Ladies, en-route to the quarterfinals.
-With her rankings improvement, Kasatkina was able to enter qualifying at a Grand Slam event for the first time at the US Open.
+Kasatkina began 2015 ranked No. 354, but steadily climbed to No. 161 at the end of June on the strength of four 25k titles.
+She then recorded her first WTA Tour match-win in July, against Aleksandra Krunić at the Gastein Ladies, en route to the quarterfinals.
+With her rankings improvement, Kasatkina was able to enter qualifying at a major event for the first time at the US Open.
 Although she lost in the last round, she reached the main draw as a lucky loser and made it to the third round, upsetting compatriot and world No. 38, Daria Gavrilova, as well as No. 79, Ana Konjuh.
 Before the end of the year, Kasatkina won her biggest titles to date in both singles and doubles.
-In September, she won the L'Open de Saint-Malo $50K singles event.
+In September, she won the Open de Saint-Malo $50k singles event.
 In October, she won the doubles event at the Kremlin Cup with Elena Vesnina for her first WTA title.
 She also reached semifinals in singles as a qualifier, her best singles result on the WTA Tour at the time.
-During the event, she defeated world No. 14, Carla Suárez Navarro, in the quarterfinals for the biggest win of her career.
+In the event, she defeated world No. 14, Carla Suárez Navarro, in the quarterfinals for the biggest win of her career.
 She finished the year ranked No. 72.